Revathi-Dayalan/Single-server-infinite-capacity---Markov-Model/README.md

 ![image](https://github.com/Revathi-Dayalan/Single-server-infinite-capacity---Markov-Model/assets/96000574/d31fc594-32d8-4c06-8d37-a5262cff8404)

 ## Result :
-The average number of material in the sysytem and in the conveyor and waiting time are successfully found.
+The average number of material in the sysytem and in the conveyor and waiting time are successfully found..